 What can I use to prevent age spots while I'm still using a tanning bed?
 There is nothing to do or use that can lessen skin damage while continuing exposure to the light bulbs in tanning beds.

 I thought I was supposed to get as much sun exposure as I can to supply my body with vitamin D. What about that?
 Sun exposure is a good source of vitamin D, but do it in moderation and don't burn yourself.
-Vitamin D is also found in many foods.
+Vitamin D is also found in many foods, and healthful, food-based vitamin D is superior to solar vitamin D.

 I had some new spots appear recently that look like age spots.
 Can I treat them with home remedies?
 New lesions should be examined by a physician before starting treatment.
 Make your skin beautiful again – click here to learn more.